-More and more businesses today are using automated clearing house (ACH) transfers to simplify payments to vendors, suppliers, and employees, and to receive payments from customers.
-ACH payments are a safer, faster, and more efficient payment method than mailing paper checks, and often more cost-effective than processing debit or credit cards.
+Business to business ACH simplifies payments to vendors and suppliers and comes with plenty of benefits.
+Business ACH payments are a faster and more efficient payment method than mailing paper checks, and they cost less than processing debit or credit cards.

 ACH payments are electronic payments.
-Put simply, ACH payments move money electronically between bank accounts using the Automated Clearing House (ACH) Network, an electronic funds transfer system managed by the nonprofit National Automated Clearing House Association (Nacha).
-You’ll often hear ACH transactions referred to as “direct deposit” or “direct payment.”
+They move money electronically between bank accounts using the Automated Clearing House (ACH) Network, an electronic funds transfer system managed by a nonprofit called the National Automated Clearing House Association (Nacha).
+You’ll often hear ACH transactions referred to as direct deposit or direct payment.

-ACH transfers include payroll direct deposit, Social Security benefits, and tax refunds.
+ACH can be used to process payroll direct deposit, Social Security benefits and tax refunds, for example.
 Consumers frequently use ACH debit transfers to pay recurring bills like mortgages and utilities.
-Businesses use the network to process large volumes of transactions as well as one-time payments to vendors and suppliers.
+Businesses use ACH to process large volumes of transactions (also known as mass payouts) and one-time payments to vendors and suppliers.

-1. Your business—the “payment originator”—initiates the payment by authorizing the transaction.
+- Initiate payment.
+Your business (the payment originator) initiates the payment by authorizing the transaction.

-2. Your bank, known as the Originating Depository Financial Institution (ODFI), records the transaction.
+- ODFI records transaction.
+Your bank (the Originating Depository Financial Institution) records the transaction.

-4. The ACH operator receives the batches, accept the requests, and processes them, making sure they get to the correct financial institution and account.
+- ACH operator receives request.
+The ACH operator receives the batches, accepts the requests and processes them so they get to the correct financial institution and account.

-6. The funds should reach the vendor’s account within one to three business days; meanwhile, you’ll see a debit in your account showing that the payment has been deducted.
-Nacha rules determine the timeline, although a recent rule makes some payments are eligible for same-day payments, referred to as “same-day ACH.”
+- Funds reach recipient's bank account.
+The funds should reach the recipient's account within one to three business days.
+Meanwhile, you’ll see a debit in your account showing that the payment has been deducted.

 Types of ACH Transactions